The best time to consider investing in commercial property

 1. You're priced out of the residential market

-If that sort of cash is beyond your reach as an investor, a commercial property may be a more affordable prospect.
-A quick hunt around shows it's possible to pick up office space, retail space and even small industrial warehouses for below $300,000.
+A quick hunt around shows that it's possible to pick up office space, retail space and even small industrial warehouses for less than $500,000.

 2. You're chasing high yields

-One of the beauties of commercial property is that leases tend to run for much longer than residential property - usually 3-5 years.
+One of the benefits of commercial property is that leases tend to run for much longer than residential property - usually 3-5 years.
 This provides greater certainty of income, with the sweetener that yields tend to be higher.

 3. You own a small business

 Investing in your own business premises offers security of tenure plus a chance to control leasing costs.
-And Angus Raine, Executive Chairman of the Raine & Horne Property Group, says today's historically low interest rates are fuelling the rise of the owner occupier in commercial property markets.

 4. You're looking for a source of regular income